godxvincent/node-weather-app/README.md

 # If for some reason the project doesn't create the remote run this command
 heroku git:remote -a godxvincent-weatherapp

-# To deploy the app in heroku commit your changes and push the changes
+# To deploy the app in heroku commit your changes and push the changes to heroku
 git push heroku master

+# To see what remotes exist
+git remote

+# To see app logs
+heroku logs

 ```